pinterest/ktlint/README.md

 <a href="https://kotlinlang.org/">Kotlin</a> linter in spirit of <a href="https://github.com/feross/standard">feross/standard</a> (JavaScript) and <a href="https://golang.org/cmd/gofmt/">gofmt</a> (Go).
 </p>

-## User survey
-Interested in providing your feedback about `ktlint`?
-Please fill out our [2019 user survey](https://forms.gle/FPv2VkHyDsMJDvPG7).

 ## Features
 - **No configuration.**[*](https://github.com/pinterest/ktlint#how-do-i-globally-disable-a-rule) Which means no decisions to make, nothing to argue about and no special files to manage.
 While this might sound extreme, keep in mind that `ktlint` tries to capture (reflect) **official code style**[*](https://github.com/pinterest/ktlint/issues/284#issuecomment-425177186) from [kotlinlang.org](https://kotlinlang.org/docs/reference/coding-conventions.html) and [Android Kotlin Style Guide](https://android.github.io/kotlin-guides/style.html)